Hannahathome/EP-sleepy/README.md

 # EP-Sleepy

-EPSleepy is the code made for a prototype for my FMP.
+EP-Sleepy is the code made for a prototype for my FMP.
 Here a summary of the contents of this page.
-For more information please take a look at the wiki
+For more information please take a look at the wiki.

 ## Code in the repository